-Hypercompetition in Singapore are turning parents into grade-centric robots — we made it to the third position of spending big money on our children’s education last year — sometimes it’s still a challenge to get kids to be motivated about learning.
+Although hypercompetition in Singapore are turning parents into grade-centric robots — we made it to the third position of spending big money on our children’s education last year — sometimes it’s still a challenge to get kids to be motivated about learning.

 In some ways, parents are certain that children won’t learn effectively without conventional pedagogical lessons.
 Learning outside the classroom is as important.
 But abandoning these lessons completely is quite impossible.
 Hence, improvisation is much needed.